 - Research aggregators (e.g., Yahoo Finance, TipRanks, Seeking Alpha)

-- Equity research platforms (e.g., Gainify, FinChat, Simply Wall St)
+- Equity research services (e.g., Gainify, FinChat, Simply Wall St)

 - Analyst reports issued by investment banks and institutional research teams